 There is an archaeological record of possible Native American settlements in the area.
 Historic features include remains from turpentine camps.
 More recently, timber companies and hunt clubs shared the land that is now the forest.

 Recreational features include roads for horseback riding, hiking and bicycling; water access for canoeing and fishing; and abundant wildlife and diverse ecosystems for nature study, viewing, and photography.
 Primitive camping is available off of Eagle’s Nest Road.
-Contact us to obtain a State Forest Use Permit for primitive camping.
+Contact us to register for a primitive camping permit.

 The Florida Forest Service began managing this parcel in 2003.
 We are currently making improvements to the forest so that visitors can take full advantage of all it has to offer.
 A day-use permit is required for entrance and can be acquired at no charge by contacting Matanzas State Forest.